 Noble Pillars 144 Pages

 Follow in the footsteps of a news correspondent who came to the town of Gettysburg to visit a friend.
 Soon he unexpectedly becomes caught up in one of America's bloodiest battles of the Civil War.
 As the battle unfolds throughout the town, he records all that is happening before him.
 The young correspondent witnesses how the citizens of Gettysburg react to the fight that came to their small town in this work of historical fiction...

-We have taken the the best stories of volume one and two and added new stories and photos to make this issue "The Complete edition" of Scott's hard work and research.
+The Complete Human Interest Stories of the Gettysburg Campaign" written by award winning author, Scott Mingus,Sr. We have taken the the best stories of volume one and two and added new stories and photos to make this issue "The Complete edition" of Scott's hard work and research.
 Taken from primary sources, including, diaries, pension records, historical collections, official records, journals, newspapers and books, presented in chronological order.
 The Complete Human Interest Stories of the Gettysburg Campaign will resonate with all those who have an interest in those fascinating stories, some humorous, some tragic, as seen through the eyes of the soldiers and civilians.

 A great gift for those interested in the Battle of Gettysburg..........160 pages

+The story of Liberty Augusta Hollinger and the Battle of Gettysburg.
+With courage and strength, she dealt with the trials of occupation by the invading Confederate army.
+In her own front yard, she was a witness to the fears of the South's greatest general, Robert E. Lee.
 For three days, she lived with the horror of battle.
 After the armies departed, she gave herself to the task of caring for the wounded they left behind.
 When time came for President Lincoln to consecrate Gettysburg's hallow ground, she witnessed first hand the President's deep sorrow.
 The first hand accounts, some never revealed before are brilliantly brought to life by her great-grandson....Mr.
 David Cleutz.

-Rebels in the Front Yard 100 pages
+Rebels in the Front Yard 102 pages

+A fun trivia book to test your knowledge on the greatest battle of the Civil War.
 Test Your Knowledge on the Battle of Gettysburg - 158 pages.

 Thousands of soldiers who fought at the Battle of Gettysburg for both the Army of the Potomac and the Army of Northern Virginia settled in Texas after the Civil War.
 Throughout the days, weeks, and years after the battle, these soldiers captured their stories in diary entries, letters, interviews, and newspaper articles.
 From the first crossing of the Potomac River to the intense fighting on July 1, July 2, and ultimately at Pickett’s Charge on July 3, these Texans of the Blue and the Gray played a key role in the Gettysburg Campaign.
 This collection of soldiers' accounts written during and after the war provides a unique perspective from Texans in the ranks over the course of those historic days in the summer of 1863.
 Also included are the stories of civilians who bore witness to the tremendous battle and who settled in Texas after the Civil War.
 Collected for the first time in a single volume, this is essential reference for historians of the Lone Star State and Civil War researchers.Say something interesting about your business here.